FreshAlacrity/macropad/README.md

 If pylance isn't recognizing imports from files, try Reload Window command

 ## To Do
+- [ ] learn more about displayio groups
 - [ ] clean up multi-line comment examples
 - [ ] have the backup and commit shortcut also close the explorer window
 - [x] get the screen rotated 90 degrees